annabeatriz99/cryptum-api-connector/README.md

 # Cryptum API Connector

-API service to facilitate integration with Cryptum SDK and blockchain APIs.
+Our API is documented using the Swagger-UI embedded directly within our service.
+This allows developers to access the documentation and test the API without leaving our application.

 ## Technologies